mseri/fbmessenger-api-hs/README.md

 # Usage

 Before being able to test and use the bot, you will need to verify your key.
-The example app in `example-app/example.hs` contains a servant server that implements the verification.
+The example app in `example-app/example.hs` contains a servant server that implements the verification and a trivial echo-server.
 You can run it with

      VERIFY_TOKEN="your_token_goes_here" stack exec example